-Successful entrepreneurs plan to achieve what they want to, prepare to do it, and execute on that plan—and they do it every day.
+Successful entrepreneurs plan to achieve what they want to, prepare to do it, and execute that plan—and they do it every day.

 If your day starts unfocused, stressed, and unproductive, it is likely to carry on that way.
 A focused, energetic, and productive day has strong roots in routine.

-This is something the world’s most successful entrepreneurs understand, and that’s why they prime their body and mind in the morning.
+This is something the world’s most successful entrepreneurs understand, and that’s why they prime their bodies and mind in the morning.
 By making time for self-development and setting goals at the start of the day, they ensure they can perform at peak levels the rest of the time.

-By why in the morning?
+Why in the morning?
 Willpower is often at its strongest and most consistent in the morning hours because sleep refreshes it.
 The body also produces a morning cortisol response when you wake up, which sends a boost of the stress hormone cortisol through the body.
 This means focused willpower plus a surge of energy starting about 20 minutes after you wake up.

 But you basically already knew the science was on their side, right?
 So how do you improve your own morning routine?